-This specification has two elements which are assessed separately.
-The Portfolio (Unit 1) includes both the Natural Forms and Portraiture projects and together with the trial exam in Year 11 is worth 60% of the total GCSE grade.
-The Exam (Unit 2) is assessed for the remaining 40%.
-Assessment is based on the following 4 objectives: Research, Development, Recordings and Final Outcome.
-It is a strong foundation for further progression to Art and Design related courses such as A-level Art and Design or enhanced vocational and career pathways.
+Assessment: This specification (AQA Graphic Communication) has two elements which are assessed separately: The Portfolio (Unit 1) includes both the Natural Forms and Portraiture projects - 60% of the total GCSE grade.
+The Exam (Unit 2) -the remaining 40%.

+Assessment is based on 4 Assessments Objectives: Research, Development, Recording and Final Outcome.

-Homework is likely to involve completing existing work, research and mounting work for submission.
-The department provides all materials necessary for the implementation of this course and any support after school when necessary.
-All Home Learning is submitted as part of the portfolio.
-There is no written exam.
+Additional Information: All Home Learning is submitted as part of the portfolio and involves completing existing work, carrying out research, taking photographs and mounting work for submission.
+The department provides all materials necessary for the implementation of this course, as well as drop-in one-to-one support sessions after school, for students who wish to use the Art space and gain extra help when needed.
+Access to Photoshop is also provided through the school.
+There is no written exam for the Art GCSE.